fenomas/noa-examples/README.md

 # noa-examples

-Two small example worlds built on the [noa](https://github.com/fenomas/noa) voxel engine.
+Several small example worlds built on the [noa](https://github.com/fenomas/noa) voxel engine.
 The easiest way to get started with `noa` is to clone this repo and hack on these demos.

 Live demos:
  * [hello-world](https://fenomas.github.io/noa-examples/hello-world/) - a bare minimum world, suitable for building on top of
- * [testbed](https://fenomas.github.io/noa-examples/test/) - a testbed world that minimally implements most engine features
+ * [testbed](https://fenomas.github.io/noa-examples/test/) - a testbed world that minimally implements most/all engine features
- * [stress test](https://fenomas.github.io/noa-examples/stress/) - a demo made to test longer view distances with more complicated terrain
+ * [stress test](https://fenomas.github.io/noa-examples/stress/) - a demo made to test the performance of long view distances and crunchy terrain

-Interactions in the **"Testbed"** demo:
+The **"Testbed"** demo has the following key bindings:
  * `LMB`: break blocks
- * `RMB`/`R`: make blocks (pick block type with `MMB`/`Q`)
+ * `RMB`/`R`: make blocks
+ * `MMB`/`Q`: pick a block type to make
  * `I`: invert mouse
  * `P`: pause/unpause
  * `1`: shoot a physics projectile